 The crisis peaked when President Gotabaya Rajapaksa dissolved the Cabinet and suspended Parliament indianaupdates.com, a move met with widespread criticism and legal challenges.
 This decision followed months of public protests and calls for accountability over the government’s handling of the economy.

-Economic woes have been exacerbated by a significant decline in foreign exchange reserves, leading to shortages of essential goods and fuel across the country.
-Inflation rates have surged, placing immense strain on ordinary Sri Lankans already burdened by rising costs of living.
+Economic woes have been exacerbated a significant decline in foreign exchange reserves, leading to shortages of essential goods and fuel across the country.
+Inflation rates have surged, placing immense strain on ordinary Sri Lankans already burdened rising costs of living.

 The political turmoil has also highlighted divisions within the ruling coalition, with key allies expressing dissatisfaction over governance issues.
 Opposition parties have capitalized on public discontent, calling for unity and swift measures to stabilize the economy.